Virgin Media O2 Logo in white

 Not all internet connections are the same, and one of the biggest differences is how balanced your download and upload speeds are.
 This is known as speed symmetry.

 In the past, most Internet users focused on download speed and how fast they could stream a video, load a website, or download a file.
-But as we use the Internet has changed, upload speed has become just as important.
+But as we use the Internet has changed, upload speed has become just as important as your download speed.

 That’s where the difference between symmetrical and asymmetrical broadband comes into play.